The school day starts at 8:30 am for all students and finishes at varying times based on the grade.

 Is The Toronto Heschel School affiliated with any synagogues or movements?

 The Toronto Heschel School is not affiliated with any synagogue or movement.
 Since being founded in 1996, The Toronto Heschel School has always been inclusive of all Jewish backgrounds and practices.
 The School provides a curriculum and school environment that benefits children from the entire Jewish community.
-While the school respects each family’s choices regarding religious observance in the home, we like to create a sense of community, so we require all students to wear a head covering.
+The school respects each family’s choices regarding religious observance in the home.

 Are all teachers at The Toronto Heschel School certified?